 'I know it’s for the best, but the hardest thing to cope with is that you don’t know how long it will go on for.'

-Eventually, I have been able to see her for socially distanced visits in the garden, which I was hopeful about.
-But these are really hard for both of us.
+After eight weeks, I was able to see her for socially distanced visits in the garden, which I was hopeful about.
+But these were really hard for both of us, and now we’re back in lockdown.
+When it is permissible I can now see her on the other side of a floor-to-ceiling screen.

-When someone has severe dementia, five months is such a long time.
+When someone has severe dementia, eleven months is such a long time.
 As many families will understand, visits and time with a loved one with dementia becomes more and more important.

-I understand the manager needs to keep the home safe, and I am happy to be tested and wear PPE to keep everybody protected.
+I understand they need to keep people safe, and I am happy to be tested and wear PPE to keep everybody protected.
 If I did that, I would be no more risk than the carers in the home.

-It’s having a huge impact on both me and Lesley, and I would do anything to be able to see her properly again.
+It’s having a huge impact on both me, Lesley, and the wider family.
+I would do anything to be able to see her properly again.

 Coronavirus has caused too much devastation for people affected by dementia.
 Now, families like mine must be better connected and involved in the care of our loved ones.